9 min read

 We’re committed to teaching box manufacturers how to maximize their folder-gluer’s productivity and reach top packing speeds.

-This article compares Semi-Automatic packers to Fully-Automatic packers and will walk you through how to choose the best packer for your production.
+This ARTICLE + VIDEO compares Semi-Automatic packers to Fully-Automatic packers and will walk you through how to choose the best packer for your production.

 Packing Systems Fall into 4 Categories: